thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 {% include images-gallery.html imageCollection="toolbar-review" %}

-#### Entity Aliases
+### Entity Aliases

 Entity Aliases determine which entities (devices, assets, etc) you would like to display on the dashboard.
 You can treat alias as a reference to one or more devices.
 These references can be static or dynamic.

-An example of the static alias is the [Single entity](/docs/user-guide/ui/aliases/#single-entity) alias.
-An entity is configured once in the alias dialog box.
+An example of the static alias is the "[Single Entity](/docs/user-guide/ui/aliases/#single-entity)" alias.
+The entity is configured once in the alias definition.
 All users see the same data if they have permission to access this device.

-An example of a dynamic alias is the [Device type](/docs/user-guide/ui/aliases/#device-type) alias, which displays all devices of a certain type (e.g. "Thermometer").
+An example of a dynamic alias is the "[Device type](/docs/user-guide/ui/aliases/#device-type)" alias, which displays all devices of a certain type (e.g. "Thermometer").
 This alias is dynamic because the list of devices depends on the user using the dashboard.
-If you are logged in as a Tenant administrator, this alias will be resolved all Thermometer devices.
+If you are logged in as a Tenant administrator, the alias will resolve all "Thermometer" devices.
-However, if you are logged in as a Customer user, this alias will be resolved to Thermometer devices that are assigned/owned by that Customer.
+However, if you are logged in as a Customer User, the alias will resolve to "Thermometer" devices that are assigned/belong by that Customer.

 {% include images-gallery.html imageCollection="aliases" %}

-Please see the [Entity aliases documentation](/docs/user-guide/ui/aliases) for more information.
+Please see the Entity Aliases [documentation](/docs/user-guide/ui/aliases) for more details and examples of other aliases.

-#### Entity Filters
+### Entity Filters

-Entity filters allow you to specify a filter for the list of entities resolved by the entity alias.
+Entity Filters allow you to determine a filter for the list of entities resolved by the entity alias.

-let's look at an example:
+Let's see an example:
 Suppose you have thousands of "Thermometer" devices, and you would like to display thermometers of a specific model and with certain battery levels.
 Let's also assume that thermometer model is stored as an attribute, and the battery level is stored as a time series data.
 We will define a filter that checks if the model is "DHT22" and the battery level is less than 20 percent.